yoursunny/NDNts/pkg/trust-schema/README.md

 python-ndn library authors defined **Light VerSec (LVS)**, a lightweight modification of VerSec that focuses on signing key validation.
 Its [syntax and semantics](https://python-ndn.readthedocs.io/en/latest/src/lvs/lvs.html) are similar to VerSec.
 For ease of processing, LVS introduced some restrictions on identifier names and token ordering.
-This package can import a subset of LVS models from its textual format via `versec.load()` function.
-See `@ndn/lvs` package for more complete LVS support via its binary format.
+NDNts `@ndn/lvs` package can import LVS trust schema via its binary format.

 ## Trust Schema Representation